LANCASHIRE HOLDINGS LIMITED : - Director/PDMR Shareholding | MarketScreener

 Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them

-The Company announces that, on 21 February 2020, Restricted Share Awards (“RSS awards”) were granted as nil-cost options over common shares of US$0.50 each under the LHL Restricted Share Scheme as both Long Term Incentive Performance RSS Awards and Deferred Annual Bonus RSS Awards to Alex Maloney, Executive Director and Group Chief Executive Officer and Deferred Annual Bonus RSS Awards to Elaine Whelan, Executive Director and Group Chief Financial Officer.
+The Company announces that, on 27 February 2020, Alex Maloney, Executive Director and Chief Executive Officer exercised 26,758 Restricted Share Awards (“RSS awards”) granted as nil-cost options over the Company’s common shares of US$0.50 each.
+These RSS awards were granted under the LHL Restricted Share Scheme Bonus Deferral Plan.

-Mr. Maloney was granted 310,618 RSS awards as nil-cost options over the Company’s common shares of US$0.50 each.
-Of these RSS awards 260,292 were granted as Long Term Incentive Performance RSS Awards* and 50,326 were granted as Deferred Annual Bonus RSS Awards**.
+Mr. Maloney sold 12,621 of the resulting shares at the price shown below to cover the tax, national insurance and fees arising as a result of the exercise and retained the balance of 14,137 shares.
+The exercise was satisfied using existing shares in issue held by the Lancashire Holdings Limited Employee Benefit Trust.

 (Pursuant to the Rules of the LHL Restricted Share Scheme, the number of shares that will actually vest depends on the satisfaction of certain conditions including employment, performance and time conditions).